Birdchain/whitepaper-business/README.md

 # Birdchain.
 The app that rewards
 Birdchain is a decentralized app that will help people to make a passive income, while offering cheaper and better services to businesses.
 All the features and the demand for them are based on our work experience, insights, and knowledge.

 The first version for commercial consumption will be complete in 6 months.
 After the ICO, it will receive money transfers and will be capable of earning income for the app holder.
 Our contributors can test the version first.
 We will consider their feedback and will improve our app and tune it in line with the recommendation for the perfect launching.

-The first version of the application will hold an interface, enabling communication with friends and family, and a possibility to sell unused SMS and an opportunity to amass cryptocurrency from SMS messages.
-We will start with this feature because it has the highest potential of money earning initially.
-We have specialized in SMS delivery business for nearly ten years and hold a deep understanding of market specifics and SMS transmission technologies.
-Also, this will allow users to earn money from the first day.
+The first version of the application will hold an interface, enabling communication with friends and family, and a possibility to earn BIRD tokens.

-The next step will be taking on the other features described in this WP, which will allow people to earn money: Content Engagement, Personal Data Marketplace, and 3rd party in-app mini games.

-All methods of money earning will be based on the volunteering principle.
+All methods of token earning via Birdchain aoo will be based on the volunteering principle.
 App users can personally choose the means and amount of possible earnings.

 We will officially present the app at the Mobile World Congress in Barcelona in 2019.